Hot Cars

 Distressed sounds

 Distress can be due to overheating, but also could be separation anxiety, boredom, or behavioral problems.
 If a dog in whining or howling in a car, it might not be an emergency.
-Check for other signs of physical distress.
+Check for other signs of physical distress, but don't discount an emergency without consideration of all the info.

 Windows: Open or closed